Nexedi/re6stnet/docs/re6st-registry.rst

 ===========

 re6st-registry is a server for the re6st network.
-Its role is to deliver vertificates to new nodes, and to maintain the complete table of peers, so it can send part of it to nodes asking for new peers.
+Its role is to deliver certificates to new nodes, and to maintain the complete table of peers, so it can send part of it to nodes asking for new peers.
-As of now, only one re6st-registry per re6st network should run.
+Only one re6st-registry per re6st network should run.
 The node running the re6st-registry must also have a client ( re6stnet ) running.

 USAGE